 4. SAL FRUIT

-The fruit comes in basically during the June or July period and the fruit tends to be in a winged shape so it’s an ovoid shape which is roughly a brown colour and usually it’s just one single seed that pops out of this tree.
+The fruit comes in basically during the June or July period and the fruit tends to be in a winged shape so it’s an ovoid shape which is roughly a brown color and usually, it’s just one single seed that pops out of this tree.

 USES OF SAL